 Memorable Manitobans: Peter Robert Loutit (1878-1961)

-He taught in the Selkirk School District and was Principal of the Central School (circa 1910) and North Ward School at Selkirk, as well as working at remote rural schools around the province.
-He was President of the Manitoba League of Teachers (1907) and in retirement was active in the Mentors’ Club.
+He taught at Windsor School (?-?) and was Principal of the Central School (1910), North Ward School at Selkirk (1913-1914), Springfield School (1915), and Winnipeg Beach School (1916-1918), as well as working at remote rural schools around the province.
+In 1907, he was the first President of the Manitoba League of Teachers, forerunner of the Manitoba Teachers' Society, and in retirement was active in the Mentors’ Club.
 After 1926, he involved himself with the Gideons organization, and played lead role in founding the Winnipeg Camp of the Gideons, as well as involving himself with other Gideons projects and was recognized as “Veteran Member” by the Gideons International in Canada.

 Birth and marriage registrations, Manitoba Vital Statistics.